 I think this is a great opportunity for HubSpot to take a leadership role in doing something like that.
 They have the chops to be able to do it, and make sure that it happens on a regular basis, in a blog, in an ebook — these are the things that you need to know, and be aware of.
 The American Marketing Association or the Marketing Council might have done some things like that.
 But you need something that’s broad to be able to get it out there.
 I could see them doing some sort of a certification.
 What do you know about the Global Privacy Laws that you need to be aware of?
 I think HubSpot’s in a perfect position to be able to do that.

 Another issue around privacy is password management.
 What kinds of things are you doing internally to keep your own system secure?

 I use LastPass personally on all my stuff.
 Our company uses 1Password.
 Go get a glass of water, and you’ve got to retype yourself in via password.
 You just have to be super secure with everything that you’re doing.

 As most executive leaders, we have access to confidential information like board meeting notes and budgets.
 Anything else that might be considered PCI or PII is way above my pay grade!

 I want to extend a huge thank you to Jeanne Hopkins for taking the time out of her extremely busy schedule to sit down with me and share her insights, passion, and creativity.
-It was fascinating to hear her thoughts on privacy legislation, customer success, building a successful marketing department, hiring, training, and why sometimes it makes sense to avoid automation and just use people.
+It was fascinating to hear her thoughts on consent and privacy legislation, customer success, building a successful marketing department, hiring, training, and why sometimes it makes sense to avoid automation and just use people.